doublej472/swrc-docker/README.md

 ## About

 Getting a Repcom server running by hand is painful.
-Getting it running on Linux is more painful This repo hopes to reduce that pain to the bare minimum by making many assumptions and being opinionated.
+Getting it running on Linux is more painful.
+This repo hopes to reduce that pain to the bare minimum by making many assumptions and being opinionated.

 When using this to run Repcom servers you get: